crmauceri/VisualCommonSense/README.md

     -r Root directory for image data, usually same as <sysdir>/data/

 3. In Matlab: run_analysis( root, search_description, save_description, do_skip, do_approx)
-   This file creates the data structures for the cooccurence and vocabulary representations and cleans up the relationships
+   This function creates the data structures for the cooccurence and vocabulary representations and cleans up the relationships

-4. In Matlab: run_
+4. In Matlab: retrieve_relationship_label(root, search_description, model, use_threshold, ...
+    use_merged_relationships, use_feature_difference, min_num_images, min_images_unlabeled, ...
+    min_num_edges, use_approx, save_str)
+   This function creates a CSV file with the properties and classifications of the proposed edges for a dataset, as well as cross-validation on the training edges.
+The function calls two other functions, run_cross_validation and run_classify_unlabeled which can also be called seperately.

+   test_retrieve_multiclass_merged.m is an example of how retrieve_relationship_label can be used

+5. In Matlab: run_crosstraining(root, search_description, use_equal_weight, use_diff, ...
+    use_glove, glove_name, use_threshold, use_merged_relations, min_num_images, ...
+    min_num_edges, use_approx, save_str, vocab_train, vocab_test, root_train, root_test, ...
+    search_description_train, search_description_test)
+   This function trains on one dataset and tests on edges from another dataset.

+   test_crosstraining.m is an example of how run_crosstraining can be used

+---- Visualization Code ----

+display_images_for_pair(dataroot, query, tag1, tag2, postfix, offsets) retrieves a 5x5 grid of images tagged with tag1 and tag2 from the dataset.

+---- Validation Code ----

+1. Use gen_output_images, or gen_output_images_balanced to preload image grids for a selection of edges from the dataset

+2. Use get_truth to label the relationships with a GUI

 ---- Credits ----